Sports Injury Physiotherapy

 • Ankle sprains and repeat ankle instability

-• Knee injuries (ACL rehab, meniscus irritation, patellar tendon pain)
+• Knee injuries including ACL rehabilitation, meniscus irritation, and patellar tendon pain

 What to do next

-If your sports injury is stopping training, keeps returning, or you feel stuck, book an assessment to clarify what’s driving it and what to do next.
-Bring your goals (sport, position, event date, training days) and any questions about load, pain, and timelines.
-From there, we can map out the next sensible step.
+If your sports injury is stopping training, keeps returning, or you feel stuck, book an assessment to clarify what is driving it and what to do next.
+Bring your goals, such as your sport, position, event date, and training days, plus any questions about load, pain, and timelines.
+From there, your physiotherapist can map out the next sensible step.

 Muscle & Soft Tissue Products